Chapter E – School Operations

 School Entrance Requirements

 All pupils entering kindergarten must have reached their fifth (5th) birthday in the year of entrance on or before September 1.
 Pupils entering first grade must have reached their sixth (6th) birthday in the year of entrance on or before September 1.
-Birth certificates, immunization records and proof of Utah residency must be present at the time of registration.
-Students transferring from other schools and from out of state who have completed kindergarten but do not meet the above birthday deadline may be admitted into first grade at the discretion of the School Director.
+Birth certificates, immunization records and proof of Utah residency must be presented at the time of registration.
+Students transferring from other schools who have completed kindergarten but do not meet the above birthday deadline may be admitted into first grade at the discretion of the School Director.

 The Intent to Enroll and the Acceptance of Policy constitute an application for enrollment.
-Applications will be accepted at the school office on an ongoing basis.
+Applications are completed online.
 Applications will be placed in the General Applicant Pool.

-In the event of a class vacancy, the vacancy will be filled by students from the following classes prior to placing students drawn in the lottery.
+In the event of a vacancy, the vacancy will be filled by students from the following priority enrollment classes prior to placing students drawn in the lottery.

 Section 9 – Admissions and Enrollment